 Blaming others for the child’s own misbehaviors or mistakes

 These symptoms may seem like other mental health problems.
 Make sure your child sees a healthcare provider for a diagnosis.

 If you see symptoms of ODD in your child or teen, get a diagnosis right away.
 Early treatment can often prevent future problems.

 Before a mental health referral is made, your child's healthcare provider will want to rule out any other health problems.
 Once this is done, a child psychiatrist or qualified mental health expert can diagnose ODD.
-He or she will talk with you and your child's teachers about your child’s behavior.
-He or she may also watch your child.
+They will talk with you and your child's teachers about your child’s behavior.
+They may also watch your child.
 In some cases, your child may need mental health testing.